alejandro-carderera/website/content/publication/FrankWolfe/index.md

 publication_types: ["4"]

 # Publication name and optional abbreviated publication name.
-publication: "Under submission to the INFORMS Journal of Computing"
+publication: "INFORMS Journal of Computing"
-publication_short: "Under submission to the INFORMS Journal of Computing"
+publication_short: "INFORMS Journal of Computing"

 abstract: "We present FrankWolfe.jl, an open-source implementation of several popular Frank-Wolfe and Conditional Gradients variants for first-order constrained optimization.
 The package is designed with flexibility and high-performance in mind, allowing for easy extension and relying on few assumptions regarding the user-provided functions.
 It supports Julia's unique multiple dispatch feature, and interfaces smoothly with generic linear optimization formulations using MathOptInterface.jl."